MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/product-pricing-methods.md

 ---
 # Product pricing methods

-[!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] uses the `ProductPriceLevel.PricingMethodCode` attribute to determine prices.
+Dynamics 365 Customer Engagement(on-premises) uses the `ProductPriceLevel.PricingMethodCode` attribute to determine prices.
 The value of this attribute affects:

 - How the price for the product is determined for each unit of measure that is defined for that product.